MiguelCastillo/spromise/README.md

 ```

 #### done
 method takes a callback as its only parameter that gets called when the promise is fulfilled.
-If the promise is fulfilled with a value(s), that will get passed in as parameters to the callback.
+If the promise is fulfilled with a value(s), that value will get passed in as parameter(s) to the callback.

 - returns promise (itself)